Requires Free Membership to View

 Consider the impact of virtualization.
 Virtual server capability allows NAS gateways to appear on the LAN as a complete NAS device with a unique identity, IP address and security authentication.
 This allows NAS gateways to be relocated, maintained and scaled without disruptions and data migrations.
 Storage virtualization allows capacity to be added and configured as necessary, while eliminating wasted (unused) storage space.

 Read the rest of Stephen J. Bigelow's article at SearchStorage.com.
-This was first published in April 2007

-Contribute to the conversation
+Start the conversation